 ULC Ground Lease: Yes

-ULC acquired the Jody Apartments in 2007 as affordable housing preservation in partnership with NEWSED.
+ULC acquired the Jody Apartments in 2007 for affordable-housing preservation in partnership with the NEWSED Community Development Corporation.
 The 62 permanently affordable apartments sit adjacent to the Sheridan Light Rail Station on RTD’s W Line.
 NEWSED owns and operates the apartments, while ULC owns the land through a 99-year ground lease.
 Sheridan Station Apartments also sits next door.

 Sheridan Station Apartments